shotgunsoftware/tk-core/docs/descriptor.rst

     sgtk:descriptor:path?linux_path=/path/to/app&mac_path=/path/to/app&windows_path=c:\path\to\app

-Environment variables can be included in paths:
+Environment variables can be included in paths, they will be expanded using :py:func:`os.path.expandvars` and :py:func:`os.path.expanduser`.
+This is only supported in ``dev`` and ``path`` descriptors.

 .. code-block:: yaml